Who Needs to be Assessed?

 The information below is for those who choose to complete ACCUPLACER testing for entrance:

-- There are five possible components to the test: reading, writing skills, Write Placer Plus (essay), arithmetic, quantitative reasoning algebra and statistics as well as advanced algebra and functions.
+- There are five possible components to the test: reading, Write Placer Plus (essay), arithmetic, quantitative reasoning algebra and statistics as well as advanced algebra and functions.

 - A student can expect to spend an average of 30 minutes on each portion of the test.
 However, the placement tests are not timed.
 It is common for a student to spend 1-1/2 hours completing the entire assessment.

-- Placement testing is offered at the main campus as well as the Educational Service Areas in Beardstown, Jacksonville, Litchfield, and Taylorville.
+- Placement testing is offered at the Springfield campus as well as the Outreach Centers in Beardstown, Jacksonville, Litchfield and Taylorville.

 - All testers ARE REQUIRED to present valid identification, such as a state drivers license, that contains a current picture.